KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

 ## Step 2: Deploy Llama2 with Ray

-Now that we have a ray cluster with Inf2 instances, let's deploy Llama2 model on the infrastructure.
+Now that we have a ray cluster with Inf2 instances, let's deploy Llama2 model on the infrastructure. `2.aws_neuron_core_inference_serve.py` contains basic ray serve setup for this part.

+We can deploy `app` defined in the script as follows.